iamyxsh/propking/README.md

 ## Installation

-In the root folder, run "npm i" to install the neccessary modules.
+In the root folder, run "npm i" to install the necessary modules.
 To install the NextJS modules, "cd land-client" and run "npm i"

 ## Usage